 Another great aspect to this great game, is that you almost never play without a beer.
 While this often gives the game and it’s players a negative reputation, it makes for a much more exciting experience.

-One of the best introductions to the sport for foreigners is through Chris, check out his website!
+One of the best ways to play Tejo in Medellin is through Chris – check out his website!

 Colombia may not be well-known in the world food scene, but it should be.
 From bunuelos and empanadas, to arepas and the almighty bandeja paisa, Colombia has a heavy but incredible cuisine.